Richard B. Dunn Solar Telescope: History

 A design for a Solar Vacuum Tower Telescope was started by the architect and engineer Charles W. Jones in 1963.
 Construction on the final building started in 1966 under the U.S. Army Corps of Engineers and ended in 1967, at a cost of about $3 million, with the architectural firm of Roghlin and Baran, Associates.
 Richard B. Dunn, for whom the instrument was eventually dedicated, wrote an article in Sky & Telescope about the completion of the instrument in 1969.
 As quoted from the article:

 "In our design we wanted most of all to eliminate problems of local seeing, which are discussed at every meeting on solar instrumentation.
 Solar astronomers worry about turbulence caused by the slot in the observatory dome, heating of the dome surfaces, heating of the telescope, local convection, and turbulence within the optical system...In our case, the dome was eliminated.
 We put a window high up on a 135-foot pyramidal tower and then evacuated the air from the entire telescope inside the tower.
 The latter reduces the effects of local convection and the vacuum eliminates the internal turbulence and seeing problems.
 Also, it provides the comfort of a heated observing room [...]"

 The tower telescope was originally dedicated on October 15, 1969, and renamed in 1998 after Richard B. Dunn.
 A plaque at the facility reads:

 "Named in honor of one of solar astronomy's most creative instrument builders, this vacuum tower telescope is the masterpiece of Richard B. Dunn's long scientific career at Sacramento Peak Observatory (1998).
 Construction of the vacuum tower used for the DST significantly impacted future solar instruments: So sharp were the images formed from this type of solar telescope, that almost every large solar telescope built since then has been based on the vacuum tower concept."

+Closure and demolition

+In February 2026, the U.S. National Science Foundation (NSF) announced that it would proceed with demolition and site restoration at the Sacramento Peak Observatory in Sunspot, New Mexico, following the discovery of a liquid mercury leak in the Richard B. Dunn Solar Telescope building.
+The observatory and visitor center were closed for safety and environmental reasons.

+NSF determined that removing and safely disposing of the telescope's mercury would render the facility inoperable.
+Following remediation, the telescope will be dismantled and the site restored, with plans to develop an educational exhibit highlighting the scientific legacy of the Dunn Solar Telescope and Sacramento Peak Observatory.